Integrated Resistance and Aerobic Training Study (Sprint) - 08.27.15

 In-flight monitoring of training loads on ARED and COLBERT are evaluated as assessment of muscle function.
-Cardiovascular fitness includes a monthly measurement of VO2max, heart rate (HR) response to submaximal exercise, ventilatory threshold, left ventricular (LV) mass and contractility.
+Cardiovascular fitness includes a monthly measurement of VO2max, heart rate (HR) response to submaximal exercise and ventilatory threshold.
 Monthly ultrasound scans of the thigh and calf are used to evaluate spaceflight-induced changes in the muscle volume.
-Subjects perform the new Sprint exercise prescription in flight, six days per week, beginning as early as possible; preferably on the first full in flight day.
+Active subjects perform the new Sprint exercise prescription in flight, six days per week, beginning as early as possible; preferably on the first full in flight day.
 The first two weeks in flight are an acclimation period of reduced training intensity and volume; after week two, the full training begins.
 The early onset of training is an important evidence-based aspect of Sprint for prevention of the initial deconditioning that can occur in the first 30 days of unloading in the absence of any exercise program.